 Its prolonged existence can permanently affect one's sexual drive, but it is easily curable in its early stages; one needs to address the issue and the associated causes.
 Let's talk about the common sex-drive killers.

-Chronic stress can permanently damage your hormonal balance.
-For instance, when we are stressed, the dopamine level in our body decreases, and the cortisol level in our bloodstream increases.
-Apart from this, stress puts our body in the fight-and-flee condition, which diminishes our brain's ability to participate in any leisure activity.
+Chronic Anxiety & Stress can permanently damage your hormonal balance.
+For instance, when we are stressed, our body's dopamine level decreases, and our bloodstream's cortisol level increases.
+Apart from this, stress puts our body in the fight-and-flee condition, diminishing our brain's ability to participate in any leisure activity.

 Apart from lowering libido, chronic stress can even harm your menstrual cycle.

 Did you know that most sexologists consider the brain a crucial sex organ?
 The reason behind their consideration is its significant contribution to our sexual engagement.
 Therefore, if you have a busy mind while engaging in physical intimacy, then there are chances that you might not get aroused at all.

 According to Margaret Carlson, an American journalist, sleep is the new sex.
 Why?
 Our sleeping habits impact sex-drive as they are more interconnected than we think.
 While we sleep, our body goes through numerous biological changes and releases multiple hormones, such as dopamine, serotonin, and testosterone, crucial for good libido.